Hilicot/WLED_E131_PC_Client/README.md

 ### Installation

-Right now the code is not properly tested and validated, so binaries are not publicly available.<br>
-Follow these instructions to install all the needed python libraries and run it in Python (the code is written for Python 3.7, other version should work fine as well)
+Follow these instructions to install all the needed python libraries and run it in Python (the code is written for Python 3.7, other versions may work fine as well)

 1. (Optional) create a venv or Conda environment
 1. Install the dependencies using the `requirements.txt` file: